The Northman (soundtrack): Reception

-Music critic Jonathan Broxton wrote "The avant garde textures and historical accuracy of Robin Carolan and Sebastian Gainsborough’s score fits in perfectly with Robert Eggers’s vision of how to convey that, and it works outstandingly well in context.
-As a listening experience; yeah, it’s harsh.
-There is melody and there is some thematic content, but it’s almost entirely subservient to the unremitting brutality of Amleth’s character, and if you struggle with dissonance and abstraction and severe (but historically accurate) folk music, then The Northman might leave you as cold as an Icelandic winter."
+Music critic Jonathan Broxton of Movie Music UK wrote "The avant garde textures and historical accuracy of Robin Carolan and Sebastian Gainsborough's score fits in perfectly with Robert Eggers's vision of how to convey that, and it works outstandingly well in context.
+As a listening experience; yeah, it's harsh.
+There is melody and there is some thematic content, but it's almost entirely subservient to the unremitting brutality of Amleth's character, and if you struggle with dissonance and abstraction and severe (but historically accurate) folk music, then The Northman might leave you as cold as an Icelandic winter."
 Merlin Alderslade of Louder Sound wrote "Featuring a score by electronic composers Robin Carolan and Sebastian Gainsborough, The Northman sounds every bit as epic as it looks, utilising traditional Nordic wind and string instruments alongside booming drums and swelling orchestral elements.
 The result is a soundtrack that swirls between stiflingly intense and hauntingly beautiful, complimenting Jarin Blaschke's visuals to create a world that feels both mythical and palpable."

 Calling it as "one of the most radical, scary and intimidating soundtracks you can imagine", Andrew Winistorfer of Vinyl Me Please wrote unyielding, immense and the best way to get in touch with your inner Norseman this year."
-Adam Jones of Buzz Magazine wrote "There is an argument to be made – and I’m making it – that while the score perfectly complements the frenzied action on screen that is The Northman, it may be even better consumed as a stand-alone work in its own right.
-The startling sound of a war horn bellowing at the beginning of The King or the descent into madness that is Mound Dweller are visceral thrills that, divorced from competing visuals, are only enhanced by one’s imagination.
+Adam Jones of Buzz Magazine wrote "There is an argument to be made – and I'm making it – that while the score perfectly complements the frenzied action on screen that is The Northman, it may be even better consumed as a stand-alone work in its own right.
+The startling sound of a war horn bellowing at the beginning of The King or the descent into madness that is Mound Dweller are visceral thrills that, divorced from competing visuals, are only enhanced by one's imagination.
 A truly remarkable aural journey."
 Connor Gray of The O'Colly said "The soundtrack, composed by Robin Carolan and Sebastian Gainsborough, is filled with sounds synonymous with Norse culture that succeed in evoking emotions that can make you feel calm or tense one minute and the next make you want to run straight through a brick wall and go to battle."